 programming is required.
-Fully-compliant USB transceivers are integrated into the ASIC for all upstream and downstream ports.
-The downstream ports support both full-speed and low-speed devices by automatically setting the slew rate according to the speed of the device attached to the ports.
-The configuration of the BUSPWR terminal selects either the bus-powered or the self-powered mode.
+Fully compliant USB transceivers are integrated into the ASIC for all upstream and downstream ports.
+The downstream ports support full-speed and low-speed devices by automatically setting the slew rate according to the speed of the device attached to the ports.
+The configuration of the BUSPWR pin selects either the bus-powered or the self-powered mode.

-Low EMI emission is achieved because the TUSB2046B is able to utilize a 6-MHz crystal input.
-Connect the crystal as shown in .
+The TUSB2046x provides the flexibility of using a 6-MHz or a 48-MHz clock.
+The logic level of the TSTMODE terminal controls the selection of the clock source.
+When TSTMODE is low, the output of the internal APLL circuitry is selected to drive the internal core of the device.
+When TSTMODE is high, the TSTPLL/48MCLK input is selected as the input clock source and the APLL circuitry is powered down and bypassed.
+The internal oscillator cell is also powered down while TSTMODE is high.
+Low EMI emission is achieved because the TUSB2046x can usee a 6-MHz crystal input.
+Connect the crystal as shown in Figure 6.
 An internal PLL then generates the 48-MHz clock used to sample data from the upstream port and to synchronize the 12 MHz used for the USB clock.
 If low-power suspend and resume are desired, a passive crystal or resonator must be used.
-However, a 6-MHz oscillator may be used by connecting the output to the XTAL1 terminal and leaving the XTAL2 terminal open.
+However, a 6-MHz oscillator may be used by connecting the output to the XTAL1 pin and leaving the XTAL2 pin open.
 The oscillator TTL output must not exceed 3.6 V.

-Other useful features of the TUSB2046B include a package with a 0.8-mm terminal pitch for easy PCB routing and assembly, push-pull outputs for the PWRON terminals eliminate the need for pullup resistors required by traditional open-collector I/Os, and OVRCUR terminals have noise filtering for increased immunity to voltage spikes.
+For 48-MHz operation, the clock cannot be generated with a crystal using the XTAL2 output because the internal oscillator cell supports only the fundamental frequency.
+Other useful features of the TUSB2046x include a package with a 0.8-mm pin pitch for easy PCB routing and assembly, push-pull outputs for the PWRON pins eliminate the need for pullup resistors required by traditional open-collector I/Os, and OVRCUR pins have noise filtering for increased immunity to voltage spikes.

-(1)JEDEC descriptor S-PQFP-G for low profile quad flat pack (LQFP).
+(1)JEDEC descriptor S-PQFP-G for low-profile quad flatpack (LQFP).

 |Supply Voltage(s) (V)|